 |Content Administrators Default View|

 Select the default view for all Administrators with content permissions.
-This setting excludes items viewed via the Attachments, Held and Held Summary sections.
+This setting excludes items viewed via the Attachments, Held Messages sections.
 By default these sections are available to all administrators with access to these sections.
 The options are:

 |Targeted Threat Protection Authentication||Sets a period after which a user's device must be reauthenticated, if there has been no user interaction with Targeted Threat Protection - Attachment Protect.|